Chang’an Small Restaurant Chapter 5

 Chapter 5 Raining; Glutinous Rice Cake

-Shen Shaoguang laid down, wrapped the blanket around her, and assuredly closed her eyes again.
+Shen Shaoguang lay down, wrapping the blanket around herself, and assuredly closed her eyes again.
 How nice for it to rain.
 Perfect, that meant she didn’t have to open her stall and could sleep in today.

 Small vendors could take a weather break, but those who worked for the government could not.

-Sitting in the carriage, Lin Yan quickly noticed Court Scribe, Liu Feng, not far ahead.
+Sitting in the carriage, Lin Yan quickly noticed Court Scribe Liu Feng, not far ahead.
 The latter was holding an umbrella and wearing sandals, listlessly waiting in the rain.
-Presumably the ground was too slippery, so he didn’t want to ride a horse, and chose to walk to work instead.
+Presumably the ground was too slippery, therefore he didn’t want to ride a horse, and chose to walk to work instead.

 Lin Yan motioned to his servants outside, and one of them quickly got off their horse and went to Liu Feng.